composed-ch/clojure-phrasebook/doc/06-functional-things.md

   correspondng to `developed?`.

 Hint: The outer function accepts a threshold parameter, and the inner, returned function accepts a country parameter.
+The `first-world?` predicate provides the actual arguments to create the predicates.

 Test: Same as before.